adamgligor/adamgligor.github.io/_posts/2020-01-02-book-mediations.md

 ![placeholder](/public/book_mediations/cover.png "cover")

 `Meditations` is a a book of a rare kind.
 Marcus Aurelius Antoninus Augustus was a roman emperor and stoic philosopher.
-He wrote `Meditations` as a source for his own guidance and self-improvement.
+He wrote `Meditations` as a personal journal so it offers a glimpse into his inner thoughts.

 His believes were founded in stoicism, the most popular philosophy in ancient greece and the roman empire.
-The virtues in stoic philosophy can roughly be translated as: Wisdom, Courage, Justice, Temperance.
+Stoic philosophy prescribes four virtues which loosly speaking are: Wisdom, Courage, Justice, Temperance.

-The book contains practical advice on the relationship with ourselves, other people, life and the universe.

-I pulled out a couple of the memorable quotes.

-## Quotes
+The pylosophical views expressed in the book are sound even after milenia, down to earth and full of practical advice to make one feel better.
+Here are a few of his memorable quotes.

 > You have power over your mind - not outside events.
 Realize this, and you will find strength.